coryhammon1/point-share-web/README.md

 # point-share-web
 Client application for point share.

+## Priorities
+1. Company Admin.
+Get to a place where K can set up his own company with employees and products.

+## Company On-boarding
+- Create an organization
+- Add employees
+- Add products
+- Other misc. items

 ## To Do
 - Add better cart management
-    - Adjust quantity of each item
+    - --Adjust quantity of each item--
     - Cart reset
     - Better looking total
-    - Notify when there aren't enough points
+    - --Notify when there aren't enough points--
 - Order processing
     - Show order status
     - Be able to cancel order (if in the right status)
 - Fulfillment Account Role
+    - --View orders--
-    - View orders
+    - Better management of orders
+        - Place in different statuses
+        - Cancel and update

 - Profile page
     - name
     - shipping
     - sizes

-- Company Admin
+- Organization Admin
     - managers can gift certain points
     - set points parameters
     - be able to adjust who gets how many points